programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 Above, subsets of the DataFrame were selected based on a matching criteria for columns.
 It is also possible to select a DataFrame subset by specifying the values of its index, a process called **slicing**.
 For example, you can ask, *"give me all the verbs for pages 9-12"*.

 In the DataFrame returned by `vol.tokenlist()`, page, section, token, and POS were part of the index (try the command `tl.index.names` to confirm).
-One can think of an index as the margin content of an Excel spreadsheet: the numbers along the top and letters along the right side are the indices.
+One can think of an index as the margin content of an Excel spreadsheet: the letters along the top and numbers along the left side are the indices.
 A cell can be referred to as A1, A2, B1...
-In pandas, however, you can name these, so instead of A, B, C, rows can be referred to by more descriptive names.
+In Pandas, however, you can name these, so instead of A, B, C, or 1,2,3, columns and rows can be referred to by more descriptive names.
 You can also have multiple levels, so you're not bound by the two-dimensions of a table format.
 With a multi-indexed DataFrame, you can ask for `Page=24,section=Body, ...`.

 {% include figure.html filename="Excel.PNG" caption="One can think of an index as the margin notations in Excel (i.e. 1,2,3... and A,B,C,..), except it can be named and can have multiple levels." %}